Renewables: the Key to Cheaper Energy for Industry

 North Queenslanders should be proud of the region’s impressive solar and wind resources – this natural advantage is the key to cheaper electricity prices and could be the main driver of new industries coming to the area.

-New energy infrastructure between Townsville and Mt Isa has the potential to unlock a staggering 26GW of new clean energy generation, and in doing so, create an extra 3,560 mining jobs and $54 billion worth of income for Australia.
+New energy infrastructure between Townsville and Mt Isa has the potential to unlock new clean energy generation, and in doing so, create an extra 3,560 mining jobs and $54 billion worth of income for Queensland.

 Using Renewables to Expand Operations in the North West Minerals Province